 All test questions are the objective, multiple-choice type.
 Each question can be answered by the selection of a single response.
-Each test question is independent of other questions; therefore, a correct response to one does not depend upon, or influence the correct response to another.
+Each test question is independent of other questions; therefore, a correct response to one does not depend upon, or influence, the correct response to another.
+The minimum passing score is 70 percent.